 Overlapping toes - causes and treatment

 Ronnie on our sales team asked me to talk a bit about overlapping toes.
-Overlapping toes are a problem that increase with age, although overlapping toes can be found even in infants.
+Overlapping toes are a problem that increases with age, although overlapping toes can be found even in infants.

 What causes overlapping toes?
 First, let’s define what an overlapping toe actually is.

 When anatomists discuss the body, they speak in reference to body planes.
 In the image to the left, the sagital, frontal and transverse planes are defined.
 Toe deformities can be found in all three planes.
 For instance, hammer toes are a deformity of the sagital plane.
 One of the more common toe deformities in children is a frontal plane rotational deformity where the toe rotates in a position called varus rotation (see image to the right).
 But overlapping toes are in the remaining plane, the transverse plane.

 - Mal-alignment of the long flexor and long extensor tendons.

 - Translation of the plantar plate and attached structures